-Multiple sclerosis (MS) is an autoimmune disease of the central nervous system.
+Multiple sclerosis (MS) is an inflammatory disease of the central nervous system.
 The central nervous system is made up of the brain, spinal cord and optic nerves.
 In MS, the body attacks myelin, the protective substance coating millions of nerve fibers.
 When the myelin or nerve fiber is damaged, nerve impulses traveling to and from the brain and spinal cord are distorted.

 The symptoms of MS are variable and unpredictable.
 They can be mild, such as numbness in the limbs, or severe, such as paralysis or loss of vision.
 Problems with fatigue, bladder, bowel control or sexual function are common.
 The progression and severity of MS varies from person to person.